-Baird Bakayaro is an 8% American strong ale from Baird Beer, based in Shizuoka, Japan.
+Baird Bakayaro is a 9% American strong ale from Baird Beer, based in Shizuoka, Japan.
 It’s part of their seasonal line up and is usually on sale from December onwards, both on tap and in bottles.
 It started out life in 2009 as part of Chris Poel’s own design and has since grown to an annual institution for craft beer fans in Japan, where they shout “bakayaro!” at the bartender serving them, with some of its translations into English being ‘moron’, ‘idiot’, ‘dickhead’, or perhaps ‘fuckwit’ – who knew the English vocabulary was so evocative.
 It’s brewed using Floor-malted Pilsen, Wheat, Vienna, and Amber malts, along with imported Warrior, Summit, Columbus, Chinook, and Centennial hops from the US.

 Baird Bakayaro Aroma and Taste

 Why has it taken so long to review Baird Bakayaro?
 Well I tend to prefer drinking it on tap, so I can shout abuse at the bartenders and not get kicked out the bars.
 As a result, I get a little bit tipsy and then the pictures come out all blurry.
 This time around, I managed to pick up some bottles of the stuff and took this during the snow storm we had – yeah, this review has been waiting to be published for a while and today seems like the day – considering it’s the day Baird Bakayaro is released, and also the day it promptly pretty much sells out in non-Baird Beer bars.